meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 What I would seek is a solution that minimizes typing in hand-assembled machine code.
 Ideally, it would be a programming language, but one that, unlike BASIC, can be extended at runtime.
-If you've read the title of this post, you already know what I settled on — as it turns out, it's possible to fit a barebones FORTH in a bootsector.
+If you've read the title of this post, you already know what I settled on — as it turns out, it's possible to fit a barebones Forth in a bootsector.
 You can see the code in the [Miniforth repository on GitHub][miniforth], but I will include most of it here.

-The entire FORTH takes, at this moment, 504 bytes.
+The entire Forth takes, at this moment, 504 bytes.
 As you might expect, the development process involved being on a perpetual lookout for byte-saving opportunities.
 However, when I published what I thought was quite tightly optimized code, [Ilya Kurdyukov][ilya] came along and managed to find 24 bytes to be saved!
 I promptly reinvested this saved space in [new features](#s-string-poke).

-## A primer on FORTH
+## A primer on Forth

-*If you've ever written anything in FORTH, you can safely skip this section.*
+*If you've ever written anything in Forth, you can safely skip this section.*

-FORTH is a stack-based language.
+Forth is a stack-based language.
 For example, a number will push its value onto the stack, while the `+` *word* will pop two numbers and push their sum.
 A common debugging utility, but one not included in Miniforth, is the `.s` word, which prints the contents of the stack.